Blue fescue is a cute little grass.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Blue fescue close-up shared by John Gevers under © CC BY-NC-ND 2.0
+Close-up of blue fescue by John Gevers under © CC BY-NC-ND 2.0

-Blue fescue, mulch shared by Kristin Marie Enns-Kavanagh under © CC BY-NC 2.0
+Mineral mulch and blue fescue by Kristin Marie Enns-Kavanagh under © CC BY-NC 2.0